Annbot/loopback-example/README.md

 ##Terminology

-These are terms and definitions used in all of our demos:
+These are terms and definitions used in all demos:

 Term|Definition
 :--|:--